DEMONSTRATORS

 Material: VR Glasses

-Dimensions: H 15 cm, W: 7cm, L: 20cm
+Dimensions: H: 15 cm, W: 7 cm, L: 20 cm

-The VR CHROMA Demonstrator is a prototype virtual reality (VR) application that brings the "Born Digital Art Scenario" of the PERCEIVE project to life.
-It features the Chroma Tower and the AR Portal elements of the Open Museum, along with a series of Augmented Reality (AR) artworks.
-With a VR headset, users can explore architectural structures, engage with AR artworks, and immerse themselves in a virtual representation of the Open Museum.
-The main scene connects to three additional levels hosting AR artworks: "Propaganda Stands and Orators" by John Craig Freeman, "The Crystal Coffin" by Lily and Honglei, and the "Space Art Gallery" by Arthur Clay.More Info >
+The VR CHROMA project is a prototype virtual reality application that brings born-digital art and spatial exhibition concepts into an immersive virtual environment.
+It features the Chroma Tower and AR Portal elements of the Open Space Museum together with a series of augmented-reality artworks.
+Using a VR headset, visitors can explore architectural structures, engage with digital artworks, and experience a virtual interpretation of the Open Space Museum.
+The main scene connects to additional levels featuring works such as Propaganda Stands and Orators by John Craig Freeman, The Crystal Coffin by Lily and Honglei, and the Space Art Gallery by Arthur Clay.
+More Info >

 Material: Acrylic Glass, Lighting